“History will be kind to me for I intend to write it.”

 When the first discussions about whether to decriminalize gay sex in Britain reached the cabinet, Churchill was Prime Minister.
 He had helped create The Wolfenden Report, a government investigation into homosexuality in the UK.
 This eventually lead to the partial decriminalization of gay sex.

 But, Churchill did this during an era when LGBTQ lives were totally closeted.
 And, while leading the Right-Wing Conservative Party.
-Did he simply hold more liberal views, or was he hiding a secret double-life?
+Did he simply hold some liberal views, or was he hiding his queerness?

 As Prime Minister, Churchill chaired that meeting.
 In it, he quite bluntly states that the Tory Party would not accept responsibility for making the law more lenient towards gay men.
 He felt it was simply not the time.